mikesol/oooooooooorrrrrrrmm/README.md

 ## BYOCCA

 `oooooooooorrrrrrrmm` is Bring Your Own Chat Completions API.
-You can let orm know about it one of two ways:
+You can let `oooooooooorrrrrrrmm` know about it one of two ways:

 - Setting the `COMPLETIONS_URL` environment variable with the endpoint of your completions API.
 Also set `COMPLETIONS_TOKEN` if you have an API token.
 - Create an `oooooooooorrrrrrrmm.config.json` with keys `"url"` and optionally `"token"`.